for more information see: https://northernchange.brown.edu/

-Laurence C. Smith is the John Atwater and Diana Nelson University Professor of Environmental Studies and Professor of Earth, Environmental and Planetary Sciences at Brown University.
-Previously, he was Professor of Geography at UCLA where he served as Department Chair from 2013-2017.
+Laurence C. Smith is the John Atwater and Diana Nelson University Professor of Environmental Studies in the Institute at Brown for Environment & Society (IBES) and the Department of Earth, Environmental and Planetary Sciences (DEEPS) at Brown University.
+Previously, he was Professor and Chair of Geography at the University of California, Los Angeles (UCLA), where he also held a joint appointment in the Department of Earth, Planetary, and Space Sciences.
 His research interests include the Arctic, water resources, and satellite remote sensing technologies.
-He has published over 100 peer-reviewed journal articles, essays and books including in the journals Science, Nature, and PNAS, and won more than $9M in research funding from the National Science Foundation and NASA.
-In 2006-2007 he was named a Guggenheim Fellow by the John S. Guggenheim Foundation and in 2007 and 2014 his work appeared prominently in 4th and 5th Assessment Reports of the United Nations' Intergovernmental Panel on Climate Change (IPCC).
-He has assisted the National Academy of Sciences with a major report on abrupt climate changes, NASA with a new satellite mission to monitor global water resources, and the World Economic Forum with issues of Arctic development.
-In 2015, he was elected Fellow of the American Geophysical Union (AGU).
-He frequently gives keynote speeches and in 2012, 2014, 2016 was an invited speaker at the World Economic Forum in Davos.
+He has published over 150 peer-reviewed articles, essays and books including in the journals Science, Nature, and PNAS, and won more than $16M in research funding from the National Science Foundation and NASA.
+In 2006-2007 he was named a Guggenheim Fellow by the John S. Guggenheim Foundation and in 2015, he was elected Fellow of the American Geophysical Union (AGU).
+His work has appeared prominently in Assessment Reports of the United Nations' Intergovernmental Panel on Climate Change (IPCC).
+He is currently assisting NASA with a new satellite mission to monitor global water resources, and the World Economic Forum with social science issues of Arctic development.
+In 2012, 2014, 2016 he was an invited speaker at the World Economic Forum in Davos.

 Some examples of media coverage include